-Treatment for general anxiety disorder (GAD) falls into two categories:
+Treatment for general anxiety disorder (GAD) falls into 2 categories:

 Psychiatrists, psychologists, social workers, and specially trained primary care providers are trained to treat GAD.
 If your doctor doesn't have special training, ask for the name of a doctor or counselor who does.